 Provencal Chickpea Soup Satisfying for Everyone

-Last spring, during the covid-19 pandemic, we were all craving warm, comfort food.
-This Provencal Chickpea Soup seemed like the perfect answer to the strange environment that we were suddenly facing.
-Also known as Fourmade, is at its very core a hearty soup made by impoverished people to provide an inexpensive and healthy filling meal.
-This soup surprisingly rich and luxurious tasting.
-Once you make the basic recipe try embellishing with leeks, chickpeas, grated Parmesan, cooked rice or even croutons fried in olive oil.
-My inspiration for this delicious creation came from two sources, Soupo de Cece (from Chef J.B.
+Last spring, during the COVID-19 pandemic, we were all craving warm, comfort food.
+This Provencal Chickpea Soup seemed the perfect answer to the strange environment we were suddenly facing.
+Also known as Fourmade, it is at its very core a hearty soup made by impoverished people to provide an inexpensive and healthy filling meal.
+This soup is surprisingly rich and luxurious tasting.
+Once you make the basic recipe, try embellishing it with leeks, chickpeas, grated Parmesan, cooked rice or even croutons fried in olive oil.
+My inspiration for this delicious creation came from two sources: Soupo de Cece (from Chef J.B.
 Reboul) and Marcella Hazan’s version (see note below).
-Suitable for vegetarian, vegan and gluten-free diets the recipe ingredients are few, and you can play with additional toppings.
+Suitable for vegetarian, vegan and gluten-free diets, the recipe ingredients are few, and you can play with additional toppings.